Sudo Slider

 As always with controls, remember that there's no difference between customLinks and "normal" controls, everything explained here works on both.

-If you want to animate the next/previous/first/last buttons, then you can use the beforeAniFunc and afterAniFunc
+If you want to animate the next/previous/first/last buttons, then you can use the beforeAnimation and afterAnimation options

 It could look something like this: